johnnyshankman/hihat/README.md

 - [x] Mute and max buttons
 - [x] Show stats about your library somewhere, like GB and # of songs
 - [x] iTunes-like browser with list of artist and album filters
+- [x] Quiet mode creating bg music to a video/audiobook/podcast in another app
 - [ ] True gapless playback
 - [ ] Edit song metadata
 - [ ] Hide/show columns in the Library List